 Nutritional needs may vary from strain to strain, but having those base line nutrients will save you a lot of trouble.

 This is a reason why many growers love organic living soil.
-Soil contains all sorts of nutrients that are broken down by roots and microbes within the soil itself.
+Good quality oil contains all sorts of micro-nutrients that are broken down by roots and microbes within the soil itself.
 With nutrient rich living soil you may even need to use less fertilizer.

 The plant in the photo is showing signs of an iron deficiency (and a few others as well).
 It was caused by a pH that was too high which locked out several nutrients.